NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 Slot intervals dedicated to the group.
 Interval `1-5` would mean all slots from 1 to 5.
 In case you want to define multiple intervals to exclude some slots, define another interval below the first one.
 Example:
 ```
   layouts:
     myLayout:
       groups:
         staff:
           condition: permission:tab.staff
           slots:
             - '24-40'
         players:
           slots:
             - '44-80'
 ```
 In this example, slots `24-40` will be reserved for players with `tab.staff` permission.
 Players without that permission will be in slots `44-80`.

-# Managing multiple layouts with conditions
+## Chaining layouts
-You can define multiple layouts and display them based on a condition.
+When defining more than 1 layout in config, the plugin will display the correct design based on conditions.
-To do so, define `condition` for layouts.
+The plugin goes through all defined layouts, starting with the design on top.
-Conditions are checked in the order layouts are defined in config.
+If the layout's condition is met or not set, it is displayed.
-If layout doesn't specify condition, it is displayed with no requirement.
+If not, the next defined layout is checked and so on.
-If a player does not meet display condition for any layout, they will see the classic tablist.
+If no suitable layout is found (the last one has a condition requirement which wasn't met), no layout is displayed (player will see the normal tablist).
 Example:
 ```
 layouts: